-- 1. Do you have a familial relationship with the student?
-Such a relationship is not disallowed under Regeneron STS rules, however it is important that it be disclosed. - a.
+- Do you have a familial relationship with the student?
+Such a relationship is not disallowed under Regeneron STS rules, however it is important that it be disclosed.
 If so, please describe the relationship. - 2.
-Have any of your former students entered and/or won awards in the Science Talent Search? - 3.
-How long have you known this student and in what capacity?
-How does this student compare to students you currently teach and also to those you have known during your teaching career?
-(150 words max) - 4.
+Have any of your former students entered and/or won awards in the Science Talent Search? - a.
+Yes, my students have entered STS - b.
+Yes, my students have won awards at the scholar or finalist level in STS - c.
+No, none of my students have ever entered STS - d.
+Unsure - 3.
 Describe the culture of science research at your high school.
 Do you teach or lead a research class or club?
 Is the group selective?
 If this context impacts your ranking of this student in the questions below, please explain here.
+(150 words max) - 4.
+How long have you known this student and in what capacity?
+How does this student compare to students you currently teach and also to those you have known during your teaching career?
 (150 words max) - 5.
-Please address, with specific examples if possible, the student's character and integrity, and describe any challenges he/she has overcome.
+Please describe your personal observation (if any) of the student's character and integrity, leadership among their peers or in your community, and any challenges they have overcome.
+Please use specific examples, if possible, and do not include activities you have not witnessed.
+Entrants are able to provide a full extracurricular list in their portion of the application.
 (200 words max) - 6.
-Please describe your personal observation (if any) of the extracurricular involvement and/or leadership this student has demonstrated among his/her peers.
-Do not include activities you have not witnessed.
-Entrants are able to provide a full extracurricular list in their portion of the application.
-(200 words max) - 7.
-Please summarize your observations and experience with this student and the qualities (s)he possesses that you believe would contribute to his/her future promise as a scientist, mathematician or engineer.
-Relevant topics include (but are not limited to) scientific attitude, curiosity, initiative, problem-solving, originality of thought, collegiality, and work ethic (250 words max). - 8.
 What level of mentorship have you provided the student with the STS application process and/or research project?
-Please explain your level of knowledge (if any) regarding the submitted research project and/or any other research projects conducted by this student during his/her high school career.
-Can you attest that the application and research project submitted in this application properly reflect his/her own work?
-(150 words max) - 9.
-How would you rate this student against other high school students you have worked with in the past?
-Choose range from Top 1%, Top 5%, Top 10%, Top 25%, Top 50%, Other - 10.
-How would you rate this student against other STS entrants you have worked with in the past?
-Choose range from Top 1%, Top 5%, Top 10%, Top 25%, Top 50%, Other - 11.
+Please explain your level of knowledge (if any) regarding the submitted research project and/or any other research projects conducted by this student during their high school career.
+Can you attest that the application and research project submitted in this application properly reflect their own work?
+Please summarize your observations and experience with this student and the qualities they possess that you believe would contribute to their future promise as a scientist, mathematician or engineer.
+(250 words max) - 7.
+How would you rate this student against other high school students you have worked with in the past? - Top 1% Top 5% Top 10% Top 25% Top 50% Other - 8.
+How would you rate this student against other STS entrants you have worked with in the past? - Top 1% Top 5% Top 10% Top 25% Top 50% Other - 9.
 Is there anything else you would like to share about how the COVID-19 pandemic has impacted your school and/or this particular student?
-(250 words max)
+(200 words max)